Impatient Bandits: Optimizing for the Long-Term Without Delay: Theoretical Guarantee

 To provide a regret bound in terms of the Value of Progressive Feedback metric, we had to overcome substantial conceptual and mathematical subtleties.
 The challenge lies in the nature of VoPF(t).
 This metric measures the value of early feedback on an arm that \emph{could be} available at decision-time $t$, but only \emph{if the algorithm had chosen to repeatedly recommend that arm in earlier periods}.
-When the VoPF(t) is low, progressive feedback would not be especially useful even if the algorithm opted to explore agressively.
+When the VoPF(t) is low, progressive feedback would not be especially useful even if the algorithm opted to explore aggressively.
 But to upper bound the regret incurred at the $t^{\rm th}$ decision time, we need to reason about the volume of information the algorithm \emph{did} acquire (i.e. its information gain) rather than the volume of information it \emph{could have} acquired (the VoPF).
 The mismatch between these notions is severe, since our Thompson sampling based algorithm will choose to select some arms very rarely.
 That is, it often gathers far less information about some arms than the VoPF measure suggests.
 At a high level, there is hope of overcoming this mismatch because Thompson sampling selects arms infrequently only when they are unlikely to be optimal and hence do not matter much to decision-making.

 To formalize this, we deviate from conventional analyses in the literature and provide intricate proofs that use inverse-propensity weights to analyze the evolution of posterior beliefs, building on \cite{qin2023adaptive}.
 It is unclear if there is any hope of adapting more conventional analyses, like the use confidence interval-based analyses \citep{russo2014learning,lattimore2020bandit} and those that utilize the \textit{information ratio} \citep{russo2016information,lattimore2019information,lattimore2020bandit}, which were not designed to cope with delayed feedback.